opencog/moses/README.md

 DOCUMENTATION
 -------------
-Documentation can be found in the docs directory, which includes a "QuickStart.pdf" that reviews the algorithms and data structures used withie MOSES.
-There is alo a considerable amount of information int the OpenCog wiki: http://wiki.opencog.org/w/Meta-Optimizing_Semantic_Evolutionary_Search
+Documentation can be found in the `/docs` directory, which includes a "QuickStart.pdf" that reviews the algorithms and data structures used within MOSES.
+A detailed man-page can be found in `/moses/moses/man/moses.1`.
+There is also a considerable amount of information in the OpenCog wiki: http://wiki.opencog.org/w/Meta-Optimizing_Semantic_Evolutionary_Search

 Prerequisites